Blog Product ManagementProduct Owner vs. Product Manager: Key Differences

 The differences between product owners and product managers.

-But the reality is that these two roles are very different.
+But the reality is that these two roles are quite different.

 Product Owner vs. Product Manager: key differences

-There are tons of important differences between POs and PMs.
+There are many important differences between POs and PMs.
 So, before we dive into the main discussion, let’s quickly summarize a few of the most important:

 Product Owners (POs) have an execution focus.
 They’re not usually super involved in the high-level strategy aspect of product delivery and development.
 Instead, they’re responsible for executing the current sprint and making sure all deliverables are high-quality and aligned with larger goals.